NieneB/InternshipReport/index.md

 ## Discussion on the data
 The data was provided by the RCE, because this all came in a unknown file structure with no meta-data behind the various datasets, the background and quality of the data taken into consideration for this research.
 Also the categorization of the names, without a category assigned yet, was done in a harsh and crude way.
 A simple sting comparison was done, which also resulted in wrong assigning of categories.
 For example short words like *val* and *gat* could also appear in names which didn't refer to this particular relief structure.
 Also the order of the script which starts at the beginning of the table and runs on the order of categories through the possible categories, resulting in more use of names in the category of altitude and forests, then the last category wind direction and miscellaneous.
-The order of the table and so the order of running the script can be seen in<a class="xref" href="#categories-field-names-form-rce"> appendix 4 </a> .
+The order of the table and so the order of running the script can be seen in<a class="xref" href="#A4"> appendix 4 </a> .
 Overall no human cognition came to pass for the process, which makes the classification crude.
 But the focus was more on the technical development of the application then the correctness of the background information.

 The professional knowledge about the data was with the RCE, therefore the focus was more on the visualization and not improving the information in the data.
 A lack of professional knowledge about the field-names was kept at a low level.